 Oklahoma is one of those states that are simply heaven for those who are fascinated by urban exploration and urban decay.
 There have been countless towns that came and went throughout Oklahoma’s history, and a few of them are even still standing – at least partially – at the time of this writing.
 For example, there’s the town of Picher, in Ottawa County.
 It was once a booming town centered around mining lead and zinc – up until excessive waste pileup, poor management, and other issues ensured that the town itself was literally toxic and dangerous to live in.
 Most of the residents moved; some, however, opted to stay – that is, until what remained of the town was destroyed by an EF4 tornado in 2008.
 Then, there are more than 2,000 ghost towns scattered all over the state; many of them still have at least one or two buildings still standing.
-For more of our favorite abandoned towns in Oklahoma, check this article out!
+For more of our favorite abandoned places in Oklahoma, check this article out!

 Where is Skedee, Oklahoma?